Paradise of Innocence: Original animation DVD

 An original animation DVD (OAD) was bundled with the manga sixth limited-edition volume on August 29, 2014.
 A second OAD was bundled with the manga eighth limited-edition volume on August 28, 2015.
 A third and final OAD was bundled with the manga 10th limited-edition volume on August 29, 2016.
-Hideki Araki directed the first OAD, while Takashi Nishikawa directed the last two OADs at Seven.
+Hideki Araki directed the first OAD at Office No. 8, while Takashi Nishikawa directed the last two OADs at Seven.

 Reception

 In May 2015, it was announced that the print editions of the manga would be removed from Amazon Japan due to the revised Youth Healthy Development Ordinance laws.

-Nicoletta Christina Browne of THEM Anime Reviews gave the OAD 1 out of 5 stars.
-Browne criticized the series for its content, involving minors in sexual situations, and wrote: "While I could complain more about the crappy art and animation or the stupidity of the concept, that would ultimately give it too much credit.
+THEM Anime Reviews gave the OAD 1 out of 5 stars.
+The reviewer criticized the series for its content, involving minors in sexual situations, and wrote: "While I could complain more about the crappy art and animation or the stupidity of the concept, that would ultimately give it too much credit.
 It is twenty-six minutes of watching fifth graders get aroused while being around a pedophile, and that is all you need to know".